 - TSA Pre Check: I cannot recommend it enough.
 We’ve had it for over 4 years and will always use it.
 I’m also looking into Clear as well.
 It’s so much easier because I don’t have to take my liquids out, take my shoes off and most TSA agents let me continue to wear Scarlett in her carrier.
 It’s a huge convenience for a fairly cheap price ($85 gets you 5 years of Pre Check).

 - Dress baby in layers: You never know if the flight will be hot or cold, so I’ve found dressing them in light clothes that can be layered with a jacket and a blanket or pants over their legs.

-- Feed baby during take off/landing: This is advice that many moms have given me.
+- Feed baby during take off/landing: This is advice that many moms have given me (this mostly applies to infants).
 It’s supposed to help with ear pressure.
 Scarlett has been fine with me not doing this.
 I personally like to keep her in the car seat during take off/landing since it’s the safest spot.

 - If possible try to avoid flying during nap time.
 Sometimes the available flight times have worked in our favor, but it didn’t this past trip.
 If your kid is like ours, there’s a good chance they won’t sleep well on the plane, so we always try to schedule our flight times to avoid times she should be asleep/napping.

 - Bring all the snacks: I also recommend bringing a sippy cup as well